Information

 Children’s social care workers: minimum pay

-The current minimum rate of pay for children’s social care workers delivering direct care in Scotland is £12 per hour.
-This came into effect from April 2024, and is in line with pay rates for adult social care workers.
+The minimum rate of pay for children’s social care workers delivering direct care in Scotland increased from £12.60 to £13.45 per hour from April 2026.
+This is in line with pay rates for adult social care workers and with the Real Living Wage rate announced by the Living Wage Foundation in October 2025.

-If you are eligible, your pay should be backdated and provided for all hours worked from April 2024.
+If you are eligible, your pay should be backdated and provided for all hours worked from April 2026.
+This includes all overnight shift hours, irrespective of whether you are awake or asleep.

 If your pay has not increased, there is information below on what you should do.